levin-riegner/flutter-template/docs/TOOLING.md

 The app has two themes: Dark and Light.
 These are applied throughout the app in an interactive way via [AdaptiveThemeCubit](/lib/presentation/shared/adaptive_theme/adaptive_theme_cubit.dart).

-The app will switch to the corresponding theme depending on the currently displayed screen via [ThemeRouteListener](/lib/app/navigation/listener/theme_route_listener.dart).
+To switch between themes, create a new RouteListener and set the new theme using `AdaptiveThemeCubit.of(context).setLight/DarkTheme` based on the constant route `name` or `path` values.

 ### Theme Extensions